lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 date: "2020-05-07"
 name: "Dmitry Petrashko"
 kind: "story"
-role: "Technical Advisor to the Head of Intrastructe at Stripe"
+role: "Technical Advisor to the Head of Infrastructure at Stripe"
 ---

 <span class="date">May, 2020</span>